sevenskytech1/midjourney-mockup-prompts/README.md

 # Midjourney Product Mockup Prompts

-A categorized collection of Midjourney prompts for generating blank product mockups — drinkware, apparel, packaging, beauty, tech, wall art, books, home decor, accessories, and footwear.
+A categorized collection of Midjourney prompts for product mockups — drinkware, apparel, packaging, beauty, tech, wall art, books, home decor, accessories, and footwear.
 Each prompt includes an explanation of the mechanics behind it (lighting, composition, material rendering) rather than generic marketing claims, plus variants you can swap in.

 Compatible with Midjourney V7 and V6.
 Syntax like `--ar` and `--no` has stayed stable across recent versions, but keyword weighting may shift slightly in future releases — re-test before relying on exact output.